Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Retrieve in Style

 We compute the representations $\vv^R_k = \vec{q}^R_k \odot \bsigma^R$ where $\bsigma^R \in \boldsymbol{\Sigma}$ and $\boldsymbol{\Sigma}$ are the style coefficients for the images in $\mathcal{X}$.
 We then define the distance between the facial features of two style coefficients/face images as

-where $d$ is a distance metric.
+where $d$ is a distance metric (cosine distance in this study).
 We then rank the distances for nearest neighbor search for facial feature $k$.
 Intuitively, if there is a $\MM_k$ and consequently, a $\qq_k$ mismatch between two images, their distance will be large.
 Since Fig.~\ref{fig:hair_cluster} shows that similar features have similar $\MM_k$, vice versa, it follows that smaller distances will reflect more similar features.
-We show empirically that is true and RIS works as in expectation from Fig.~\ref{fig:nn_retrieve}.
+We show this is true empirically and RIS works as in expectation from Fig.~\ref{fig:nn_retrieve}.
 Additionally, we observe better results if we normalize $\bsigma^Q$ and $\bsigma^R$ using layer-wise mean and standard deviation from $\boldsymbol{\Sigma}$.

 {\bf Comparison between SoTA EIS \cite{collins2020editing} and RIS (ours):} Both EIS and RIS share a unique way to perform unsupervised local face editing by attributing transfers to reference images.
 They differ in how they accomplish it.
 (1) EIS computes the contribution score $\MM$ by averaging over a batch of $N$ images.
-Based on the findings of $\MM$'s submembership, RIS uses $N=2$, which avoids manual per-image hyperparameter tuning and thus allows a more intuitive transfer.
-RIS yields precise transfer of eyes, nose, and mouth, and enables transferring novel features such as hair and pose that were not shown possible in EIS.
+Based on the findings of $\MM$'s submembership, RIS uses $N=2$, which avoids manual per-image hyperparameter tuning and thus allows a more scalable and intuitive transfer.
+As a result, RIS yields more precise transfer of eyes, nose, and mouth, and enables transferring novel features such as hair and pose that were not shown possible in EIS.
 (2) RIS redefines $\MM$ as an image-specific representation, which allows for unsupervised fine-grained face feature retrieval.
 EIS assumes an averaged representation of $\MM$, which will be shown in experiments to be less effective for feature retrieval.